philip-33/quiz2cards/readme.md

 ## About

-Quiz2Cards is a script that converts flashcard exports from Quizlet.com into the '.cards' format used by a separate program, [Mnemocards](https://github.com/guiferviz/mnemocards) with the corresponding configuration file.
-Mnemocards can be used to generate an Anki deck file (.apkg).
+Quiz2Cards is a script that converts flashcard sets exported from quizlet.com into [Mnemocards](https://github.com/guiferviz/mnemocards) '.cards' format.
+It also generates the required configuration file that Mnemocards needs to generate an Anki deck (.apkg).

 ## Prerequisites